Mario Regueiro: Club career

 Born in Montevideo, Regueiro started his professional career with C.A.
-Cerro and local Club Nacional de Football.
+Cerro and the local Club Nacional de Football.
 In 2000, he joined Racing de Santander in Spain, having made an immediate impact.
 In his last year, he ranked second in goals for the Cantabrians – eight, one short of Yossi Benayoun – as they barely avoided relegation.

 In late June 2005, Regueiro signed with fellow La Liga club Valencia CF, arriving on a free transfer.
 With the Che, he was mainly used as a replacement, and also lost the vast majority of his second season due to a severe knee injury; after the campaign was over, he also acquired Spanish nationality.

 In the summer of 2008, after a loan to relegated Real Murcia, Regueiro was again loaned by Valencia, now to Aris Thessaloniki F.C. for one year, only to receive his free transfer a month later and sign a three-year contract with the Greek team.
 However, after just one season, he was released, returning to his homeland and Nacional.

 In July 2010, aged nearly 32, Regueiro moved to Argentina's Club Atlético Lanús.